Such Winnings – Doge Coin Lottery

 Through college, in my spare time I worked on designing and coding chance and skill based money games within the virtual world Second Life.
 For those not familiar with SL, it is a digital multiverse where the majority of content is created by users.
 Almost all content you see within SL has been designed, textured, and scripted by users for users.
 All content may be given away for free, kept for personal use, or sold by creators for other users to buy using the in-game currency, Lindens.
 The Linden currency has direct real world value and is available to be converted to/from USD through the Lindex Exchange – providing real opportunities to make money in SL.

 With that in mind, the whole concept captivated me.
 I soon realized there was a huge demand for chance based money games in SL at the time.
-I ceased the opportunity with a focus on creating virtual slot machines for SL casino owners.
+I seized the opportunity with a focus on creating virtual slot machines for SL casino owners.
 To do this, I researched and learned statistically how slot machines work, allowing me to create several algorithms to test different pay out models.
 From this, I created a series of in-game slot machines with 90-95% payback rate for players to play.
-I scripted these machines, ultimately coming up with several variations of networked slot machines, allowing owners to create linked slots with a shared jackpot.
+I scripted these machines with the LSL scripting language, similar to Java or C#, ultimately coming up with several variations of networked slot machines, allowing owners to create linked slots with a shared jackpot.

 Looking back, this was a great experience and gave me the opportunity to improve my web development, business management, and product design skillset.
 Likewise, it was incredibly rewarding to see users purchasing digital products that I designed and created.